BACKGROUND

 CURRENT

-Professor Mitra trained in the private sector in the UK, worked as a Principal Officer for local government also in the UK, specialising in economic and business development, and taught at 3 other universities before joining the University of Essex.
-At Essex he established the unique and highly successful School of Entrepreneurship and Business (SEB) in 2005 which preceded his contribution to the creation of Essex Business School in 2008.
-He also created the first International Centre for Entrepreneurship Research (ICER) leading it since its inception in 2006.
-In 2014-15 he re-established the MBA programme into a successful and viable project, increasing the student intake 6 times, and revised and reaccredited the course.
-These achievements follow the setting up pioneering Centres for Entrepreneurship at 2 other universities and the creation and ownership of 2 new businesses in the UK.
+Professor Mitra trained in the private sector in the UK, worked as a Principal Officer for local government also in the UK, specialising in economic and business development, and taught at three other universities before joining the University of Essex.
+At Essex he established the unique and successful School of Entrepreneurship and Business (SEB) in 2005 which preceded his contribution to the creation of Essex Business School in 2008.
+He also created the first International Centre for Entrepreneurship Research (ICER), leading it since its inception in 2006.
+In 2014-15 he re-established the MBA programme into a successful and viable project, increasing the student intake six times, and revised and re-accredited the course.
+These achievements follow the setting up pioneering centres for Entrepreneurship at two other universities and the creation and ownership of two new businesses in the UK.
+He has led the Regional Studies Association Research Network for ‘Citizen Entrepreneurship’ involving universities and Social Enterprises in Germany, India, Poland, and South Africa, and supported by the Regional Studies Association in the UK

 WRITING